OCA/l10n-france/l10n_fr_siret_lookup/README.rst

 <`https://data.opendatasoft.com\\> <https://data.opendatasoft.com\>>`__.
 It uses the dataset *economicref-france-sirene-v3* of opendatasoft
 <`https://public.opendatasoft.com/explore/dataset/economicref-france-sirene-v3/information/\\> <https://public.opendatasoft.com/explore/dataset/economicref-france-sirene-v3/information/\>>`__.

-It computes a theorical VAT number from the SIREN and then checks the validity of the VAT number on
-`VIES <https://ec.europa.eu/taxation_customs/vies/>`__ (if invalid, the VAT number is discarded).
+It computes a theorical VAT number from the SIREN and then checks the validity of the VAT number (depending on configuration) on `VIES <https://ec.europa.eu/taxation_customs/vies/>`__ (if invalid, the VAT number is discarded).